MichaelVrana/sle22-signatr-artifact/README.md

 ## Experimenting with the tool

-Run the custom R interpreter (possibly inside the docker image).
+Run the R interpreter *inside the docker image*.
+It will start the patched R interpreter.
+The tool *does not run* in the standard R interpreter.

-In the following listingsm `$` indicates the shell and `>`denotes the R REPL.
+In the following listings, `$` indicates the shell and `>` denotes the R REPL.

 ```bash
 R version 4.0.2 (2020-06-22) -- "Taking Off again"